By Kelcie Lloyd, Special Programs Manager

 The girls sometimes appear to people in fully formed apparitions.
 Several years ago, during the day, a guest was exploring the maritime hammock trails and came upon a young girl in a Victorian outfit siting on a bench reading a book.
 As she began to ask the girl a question, another group came up from the opposite direction.
 Distracted by the group, the women looked away for only a moment and turned back to find the little girl on the bench gone.
 In a similar instance, a woman on a ghost tour approached another woman to complement her daughter’s behavior on the tour.
 Confused, the woman said she had no daughter.
 The other women then told her that a little girl had been standing by her side most of the evening.
 There were no children on the tour that evening.

 So, are you a believer?
 Obviously, we cannot explain the events that are reported to us on our tours, but we invite you to experience it for yourself.
 Dark of the Moon tours are the only paranormal tours that put you in the tower with our Lighthouse spirits.
-Remember as members, you receive a $5 discount on Dark of the Moon Tours or watch for Members Only opportunities in June and October.
+Remember as members, you receive a $5 discount on Dark of the Moon Tours.
 If you decide to join us on a tour, remember to book well in advance.
-Whether or not you believe in ghosts, the Dark of the Moon tours help the Museum fund our programs including maritime archaeology and historical research.
+The Dark of the Moon tours help the Museum fund programs including maritime archaeology and historical research.
 As you venture into the tower, perhaps you too will join the Pittee girls for a round of hide and seek.